DeepEval vs Arize

 4. We're always here for you... literally

 We’re always in Discord and live in a voice channel.
-Most of the time, we’re muted and heads-down, but our presence means you can jump in, ask questions, and get help, whenver you want.
+Most of the time, we’re muted and heads-down, but our presence means you can jump in, ask questions, and get help, whenever you want.

 DeepEval is where it is today because of our community—your feedback has shaped the product at every step.
 And with fast, direct support, we can make DeepEval better, faster.